 We rely on a combination of trademark, copyright and trade secret protection laws in China and other jurisdictions, as well as confidentiality procedures and contractual provisions to protect our intellectual property and our brand.
-We have six issued patents in China and intend to apply for more patents to protect our core technologies.
-We also enter into confidentiality, non-compete and invention assignment agreements with our employees and consultants and nondisclosure agreements with selected third parties. " $\overline{\Box B}$ " which is our company's name "Baidu" in Chinase, has been recognized as a well-known trademark in China by the Trademark Office under the SAIC.
-In addition to owning the trademark " $\overline{\Box B}$ " and the related logo, we have applied for registration of additional trademarks and logos, including " $\overline{\Pi B \bot x}$ ", " $\overline{\Box B}$ " " $\overline{\Box T}$ ", " $\overline{\Box T}$ ".
-We also have registered certain trademarks in Hong Kong, including " $\overline{\Box B}$ " and our company logo.
+We have eight issued patents in China and intend to apply for more patents to protect our core technologies.
+We also enter into confidentiality, non-compete and invention assignment agreements with our employees and consultants and nondisclosure agreements with selected third parties. "百度", which is our company's name "Baidu" in Chinese, has been recognized as a well-known trademark in China by the Trademark Office under the State Administration for Industry and Commerce.
+In addition to owning the trademark "百度" and the related logo, we have applied for registration of additional trademarks and logos, including "百度一下", "百度 旧", "有啊", and "百付宝".
+We also have registered certain trademarks in Hong Kong, including "百度" and our company logo, and the United States, including "Baidu".
 In addition, we have registered our domain name Baidu.com with register.com, Baidu.jp with humeia.co.jp and Baidu.cn, Baidu.com.cn, hao123.com, youa.com and certain other websites with China National Network Information Center, or CNNIC.

 Internet, technology and media companies are frequently involved in litigation based on allegations of infringement or other violations of intellectual property rights.
 Furthermore, the application of laws governing intellectual property rights in China and abroad is uncertain and evolving and could involve substantial risks to us.
-See "Item 3D.
+See "Item 3.D.
 Key Information - Risk Factors - Risks Related to Our Business - We may face intellectual property infringement claims and other related claims that could be time-consuming and costly to defend and may result in our inability to continue providing certain of our existing services" and "- We may be subject to patent infringement claims with respect to our P4P platform."